lgtm-migrator/connect-js/management/README.md

 **Management** is part of the **Fewlines Connect-js SDK**.

-It provides a list of functions to handle all the user data flows related to Connect, and some useful tools regarding Connect Applications.
+It provides a list of functions to handle all the user data flows related to Connect, and some useful tools regarding Provider Applications.

 ## Installation